 - Habits are hard to break.

-- Don’t make resolutions that start with “I will not”, “I will never”, or “I will stop”.
-They are impossible to accomplish.
+- Don’t start resolutions with “I will not”, “I will never”, or “I will stop”.
+They will be impossible to do.

 - Set positive goals.

-- Example: Bad -“I will never eat junk foods again”.
-Good – “I will eat two servings of vegetables per day” or “I will have a piece of fruit for a midday snack every day”.
+- Example: Not “I will never eat junk food again.”
+It should be: “I will eat two servings of vegetables per day” or “I will have a piece of fruit for a midday snack every day”.